bszonye/civ6-maptacks/README.md

 ## Bug fixes and restyling
 The mod fixes a few base-game bugs and styling problems.
-It handles large numbers of map tacks without breaking the list popup or causing performance problems.
+It handles large numbers of map tacks without breaking the popup list or causing performance problems.
 Unnamed markers now sort correctly when there are more than ten.
-Labels and controls have more consistent alignment and spacing, and overlapping icons will consistently appear in correct front-to-back order.
+Labels and controls have more consistent alignment and spacing.
+The mod improves overlapping and stacked icons, so that closer tacks always look closer, and the current player always appears on top in multiplayer.

 ## Compatibility
 The Map Tacks mod does not affect saved games, so you can add it to a game in